Checkmarx/JS-SCP/src/file-management/README.md

 If the file server that hosts user uploads is \*NIX based, make sure to implement safety mechanisms like chrooted environment or mounting the target file directory as a logical drive.

-Again, since Go is a compiled language, the usual risk of uploading files that contain malicious code that can be interpreted on the server-side is non-existent.

 In the case of dynamic redirects, user data should not be passed.
 If it is required by your application, additional steps must be taken to keep the